SaiPlyus/CS50X/sort/README.md

 # Sort

-* Sorting algorithmns used in the cs50 course are not included.
+* Sort needs to be correctly compiled.
-* Bubble Sort, Selection Sort, Merge Sort algorithmns will be included at a later to be determined date.
+* Sort will be correctly compiled at a to-be-determined date.
+* Bubble Sort is sort1, Merge Sort is sort2, Selection Sort is sort3.